sojwolf/Jupyter_Workshop_Winterschool_2022/README.md

 # Jupyter_Workshop_Winterschool_2022

-This is an introductory course to Jupyter Notebook / Lab.
+This is an introductory course to Jupyter Notebook / Lab for the gfbio Winterschool 2022.

 Requirements
-#R
+## R
 - r-base=3.6
 - r-tidyverse
 - r-raster
 - bioconductor-pcamethods

-#Python
+## Python
 - numpy
 - matplotlib
 - pandas